Did you know a company’s choice in web hosting infrastructure has effects on their site’s performance and brand

 Unmanaged dedicated servers can have a significantly lower sticker price and deliver complete control and freedom for the client, but they also involve much more work on the customers’ end.

 Not only does the organization have to install scripts, the operating system, control panel, and hardware by itself, but it will have to personally take care of configuration, security, and network and hardware maintenance.
-For companies that do not have this capacity, or are taking resources away from more important business function, unmanaged dedicated servers can wind up being significantly more expensive throughout the life-cycle of the service.
+For companies that do not have this capacity, or are taking resources away from more important business functions, unmanaged dedicated servers can wind up being significantly more expensive throughout the life-cycle of the service.

 On a managed dedicated server plan, the hosting company can decide to replace all components and take care of the entire infrastructure.
-However, on an unmanaged dedicated server, the web host is no longer responsible with maintaining the control panel, nor for security vulnerabilities installed by the client.
+However, on an unmanaged dedicated server, the web host is no longer responsible for maintaining the control panel, nor for security vulnerabilities installed by the client.
 Any extra tech support request sent to the hosting company will result in extra charges and the hosting company cannot be held accountable for malfunctions or breaches caused by poor self-management.

 Companies should choose the best plan according to how comfortable they are with the idea of managing their own servers and on how much expertise they have in fixing software glitches, security patching, and installing libraries or a multi-management control panel such as Plesk, cPanel, or InterWorx.

 From an all-round financial point of view considering the total cost of ownership, dedicated hosting is very easy to operate and a significantly better option for organizations that don’t want to get their hands dirty daily with server management as a core business function.”

 Choosing the best server option depends on the individual business, its internal capacity, and technical requirements.